swansonk14/SyntheMol/docs/README.md

 # Documentation

-This directory contains instructions for reproducing the results in forthcoming paper in _Nature Machine Intelligence_.
+This directory contains instructions for reproducing the results in our paper:

+Swanson, K., Liu, G., Catacutan, D. B., Arnold, A., Zou, J., Stokes, J. M. [Generative AI for designing and validating easily synthesizable and structurally novel antibiotics](https://www.nature.com/articles/s42256-024-00809-7). _Nature Machine Intelligence_, 2024.

 The relevant data should be downloaded from [this Zenodo record](https://zenodo.org/doi/10.5281/zenodo.10257838), unzipped, and moved to `SyntheMol/data`.